Mehdierli/ProgrammingNotes/JavaScript.md

 * it relate to type conversion, it can be implicit or explicit.
 * explicit means we convert the type.
 * implicit means interpreter do the conversion.
-* type coercion can be implicit or explicit
 * explicit type coercion
     - point out which type convert to by code.
     - such as Number(value)